laurenzooz/shopping-list/README.md

 	docker-compose up

 And go to localhost:7777 with your browser.
+Make sure you have docker installed!

 ## Database